utkusarioglu/wordpress-react-typescript/README.md

    - `DB_NAME`: Name for the schema that WordPress will use
    - `DB_ROOT_PASS`: MySql root user password

-   > :warning: For safety reasons, the theme name property can only consists of
+   > :warning: For safety reasons, the `THEME_NAME` property can only consists
-   > the characters: a-z A-Z 0-9 and dash (-)
+   > of the characters: a-z A-Z 0-9 and dash (-)

 1. Run `./wrt.sh bootstrap` to set the theme name and get project dependencies